 - Oh, Crap!: Gets one in the climax when he's about to shoot M after delivering his Motive Rant, only to realize that M emptied his gun's magazine beforehand.

 - Older Hero vs. Younger Villain: Not quite a villain to Bond, but his idea to end the 00-agent program makes him quite antagonistic to the protagonists.
 The age gap is even greater between him and M, who he actually engages in combat with, after revealing he is, indeed, a villain.
 The difference in their ages is also parallel to the new vs. old ideas of running spy agencies they adhere to.

 - Police State: What C plans to use the "Nine Eyes" program for 24/7 surveillance, replacement of field agents like 007 with Attack Drones and The Evils of Free Will.
 In reality, he's cut a deal with Blofeld to hand control of the world's intelligence network to Spectre via "Nine Eyes".
 And with this, Spectre would be able to anticipate and counteract any attempts to investigate into their operations.

 - Politically Incorrect Villain: Expresses ignorant opinions on real-world issues, thinks that 24/7 surveillance will bring the people into total submission, and advocates the replacement of field agents like 007 with Attack Drones.

-- Psychological Projection: Near the climax, he goes on a Motive Rant on why he sided with Blofeld, projecting his own flaws on M, though M obviously knows he's just a nutcase.
+- Psychological Projection: Near the climax, he projects his own flaws on M, though M obviously knows he's just a nutcase.